ofabiobatista/AZ-900/README.md

 ###### Fonte: https://learn.microsoft.com/pt-br/training/paths/azure-fundamentals-describe-azure-architecture-services/

 #### Descrever os principais componentes de arquitetura do Azure
+* <a href="https://github.com/ofabiobatista/AZ-900/blob/main/contasAzure.md"> Introdução a contas do Azure 👤 </a>

 ### Descrever o gerenciamento e a governança do Azure (30 a 35%)